gajus/eslint-plugin-flowtype/README.md

 * They always have failure atomicity
 * They are much easier to cache

+Note that initialization of a variable with an empty array is considered valid (e.g., `const values: Array<string> = [];`).
+This behavior resembles the behavior of Flow's [unsealed objects](https://flow.org/en/docs/types/objects/#toc-unsealed-objects), as it is assumed that empty array is intended to be mutated.

 The following patterns are considered problems:

 ```js